Oklahoma State Cowboys Odds

 Mike Gundy’s Cowboys bring a big weight of expectations into the 2021 season after reaching as high as No. 6 in the AP Poll in the 2020 season.
 Although road losses to unranked Texas and TCU ended aspirations of the Big 12 Championship, Oklahoma State ended its season with an emphatic victory in the Cheez-It Bowl over Miami.

 Oddsmakers expect another competitive season from the Cowboys: Their regular-season win total sits at 7.5 wins, which is the same as the Texas Longhorns at many sportsbooks.
 Bettors looking for information on the Oklahoma State football schedule, injuries, point spreads, player props or futures can find all that here.

-Oklahoma State Cowboys Point Spreads
+Betting on the Oklahoma State Cowboys

 Despite finishing the season 7-3, bettors who backed the Cowboys likely lost money in 2020, as Oklahoma State went only 4-6 against the spread (ATS).
 The point spread is one of the most common bets in college football; it's a wager on whether or not the favorite will win by a certain number of points.